jin-zhe/jin-zhe.github.io/_posts/2018-02-19-installing-caffe2-with-cuda-on-anaconda2.md

 date:   2018-02-19 16:10:00 +0800
 categories: caffe2 CUDA cuDNN
 ---
-It is often the case in research labs that you do not get access to admin priviledges and so installation of AI tools can be nerve-racking.
+It is often the case in research labs that you do not get admin access to GPU servers and so installation of AI tools can be a little nerve-racking.
 The following guide shows you how to install install [Caffe2][caffe2] with CUDA under the Anaconda 2 virtual environment without needing to use `sudo`.
-This guide is meant for machines running on Ubuntu 16.04 equipped with NVIDIA GPUs with CUDA support.
+This guide is meant for machines running on Ubuntu 16.04 equipped with NVIDIA GPUs with CUDA support. i.e it assumes CUDA is already installed by a system admin.
 As caffe2 is best supported on Python 2 at the time of this writing, this installation guide is written for Python 2.7.

 # Guide
 Find out your CUDA version by running the following command